jessecambon/Data-Science-Sandbox/source/Modeling_Workflow.md

 -   [Grouped Models](#grouped-models)
 -   [Nested Models](#nested-models)

 Demonstrate model workflows with tidyverse, modelr, and broom.
+This notebook includes both a group\_by and a nested approach which offer similar results.
+However, the nested model workflow embeds the data into the dataframe along with objects such as models.

 References
 ----------